Honor Blackman: Personal life

 After her divorce from Kaufmann, she did not remarry and stated that she preferred being single.
 She enjoyed watching football.

 Blackman owned a summer house in Islesboro, Maine, United States.

 Blackman died at her home in Lewes, East Sussex, on 5 April 2020, aged 94, from natural causes.

 Politics

-Blackman was a British Republican, a member of the Liberal Democrats and was previously a member of the Liberal Party, campaigning for the party during the 1964 general election.
+Blackman was a Liberal Democrat and was previously a member of the Liberal Party, campaigning for the party during the 1964 general election.
 She declined a CBE in 2002, as she felt that as a republican it would be hypocritical to accept the award.
 She publicly supported changing the British electoral system from first-past-the-post to alternative vote for electing members to the House of Commons in the Alternative Vote referendum in 2011.

 In 2012, Blackman publicly criticised actor Sean Connery, her Bond co-star in the 1960s, for his status as a tax exile.
 She said, "I disapprove of him strongly now.
 Because I don't think you should accept a title from a country and then pay absolutely no tax towards it.
 He wants it both ways.
 I don't think his principles are very high."